-13 When all quilting is finished, square up the quilt ready for binding.
+17 When all quilting is finished, square up the quilt ready for binding.

-14 Use the prepared double-fold binding strip to bind your quilt.
+18 Use the prepared double-fold binding strip to bind your quilt.
 Sew the binding to the quilt by pinning the raw edge of the folded binding against the raw edge of the quilt.
 Don't start at a corner.
-Using a 1⁄4in (6mm) seam, sew the binding in place, starting at least 6in (15.2cm) away from the end of the binding.
-Sew to within a 1⁄4in (6mm) of a corner and stop.
+Using a $\frac{1}{4}$ in (6mm) seam, sew the binding in place, starting at least 6 in (15.2cm) away from the end of the binding.
+Sew to within a $\frac{1}{4}$ in (6mm) of a corner and stop.
 Take the quilt off the machine and fold the binding upwards, creating a mitred corner.
 Hold this in place, fold the binding back down and pin it in place.
-Begin sewing the 1⁄4in (6mm) seam again from the top of the folded binding to within 1⁄4in (6mm) of the next corner and then repeat the folding process.
+Begin sewing the $\frac{1}{4}$ in (6mm) seam again from the top of the folded binding to within $\frac{1}{4}$ in (6mm) of the next corner and then repeat the folding process.
 Do this on all corners.
 Leave a 6in (15.2cm) 'tail' of unsewn binding at the end.

-15 To join the two ends of the binding, open up the beginning and end of the binding tails, lay them flat and fold the ends back so the two ends touch.
+19 To join the two ends of the binding, open up the beginning and end of the binding tails, lay them flat and fold the ends back so the two ends touch.
 Mark these folds by creasing or with pins - this is where your seam needs to be.
 Open out the binding and sew the pieces together at these creases.
 Trim off excess fabric and press the seam.
 Re-fold the binding and finish stitching it in place on the front of the quilt.

-16 With the quilt right side up, use a medium-hot iron to press the binding outwards all round.
+20 With the quilt right side up, use a medium-hot iron to press the binding outwards all round.
 Now begin to turn the binding over to the back of the quilt, pinning it in place.
 Use matching sewing thread and tiny stitches to slipstitch the binding in place all round, creating neat mitres at each corner.
-Press the binding and your lovely quilt is finished.
+Press the binding and your warm and wonderful quilt is finished.